 1. Atherosclerotic vascular disease is a chronic low-grade inflammatory process with a clinically silent period of decades.
 Abnormalities in the genetics, levels, fluxes and composition of the different lipoproteins are the backbone of the atherosclerosis research line.
 The development of novel strategies to modify lipoprotein metabolism, to quantify reverse cholesterol transport, to reverse atherosclerosis and prevent cardiovascular disease are an integral part of the atherosclerotic research activity.
 In parallel, innovative imaging strategies are being evaluated (functional, MRI-applications) to allow for better phenotyping and follow-up of preclinical atherosclerosis.

 2. Obesity and insulin resistance are involved in the development of diabetes mellitus.
 Current understanding about the pathophysiology of these diseases (including involvement of the intestine and the gutmicrobiota) is limited as well as the role of personalized medicine approaches in developing personalized targeted diagnostics and therapeutics.
-Our group therefore studied the effect and hierarchy of these factors involved in weight loss (bariatric surgery cohort in collaboration with the Spaarne hospital, NAFLD-NASH (ANCHOR) cohort and weight gain in the normal population (in collaboration with the Amsterdam HELIUS cohort and Amsterdam diabetes center).
-Also, the Microbiota Center Amsterdam (MICA) is based here.
+Our group therefore studied the effect and hierarchy of these factors involved in weight loss (bariatric surgery BARIA cohort in collaboration with the Spaarne hospital, NAFLD-NASH (ANCHOR) cohort and weight gain in the normal population (in collaboration with the Amsterdam HELIUS cohort and Amsterdam diabetes center).
+Also, the Microbiota Center Amsterdam (MICA) for bioinformatics analyses of gut microbiota sequencing dtata, anaerobic culture facility and autologous fecal transplant bank (AFEBA) are based here.

 3. (Venous) thrombo-embolic diseases provide another key area of research.
 The regulation of the coagulation system is studied with the goal to identify novel risk factors and targets to prevent/treat venous and arterial thrombosis.
 Areas of special interest comprise thrombosis in cancer, women’s' issues in thrombosis (pregnancy, pathogenesis) and evaluation of novel anti-thrombotic agents as well as their antidotes.